 Newer plaster and concrete cladding are specially adapted to the New Zealand environment, which minimises the risk of cracks emerging in an earthquake.

 EIFS is a composite rigid insulation board made from expanded polystyrene, plaster and paint.
 Many also contain fibreglass or other reinforcing materials.
 EIFS systems are lightweight, thermal and water-resistant when installed correctly.
 They require regular maintenance against cracks and chips.

 Fibro board, also known as fibrous cement sheet, is an older style of monolith cladding.
 A common cheap material in post-war building, fibro can contain asbestos.
 Some houses have had new cladding placed on top of the fibro, so anyone with or considering buying a home built between the 1950’s and the 1970’s should conduct asbestos checks.

-When making your choice, Ashley of Ardmore Builders says, “The famous saying ‘You get what you pay for’ comes to mind.
+When making your choice among these cladding options, Ashley of Ardmore Builders says, “The famous saying ‘You get what you pay for’ comes to mind.
 My top three claddings I would recommend are 1- Brick veneer 2- Timber weatherboard 3- Metal cladding.”

 - Check the insulation rating (R-value).

 - Balance the installation cost against ongoing savings.

 - Consider your local climate and weather requirements.